 Every year, children leave the security of their family and embark on a new journey at a college or university where their parents trust that they will be protected from horrible acts of violence.

-The FBI case study of active shooter incidents in the United States between 2000-2013 indicated that the highest death tolls among the 160 incidents occurred at colleges and universities such as Virginia Tech, that equated to 32 killed and 17 wounded.
+The FBI case study of active shooter incidents in the United States between 2000-2013 indicated that the highest death tolls among the 160 incidents occurred at colleges and universities such as Virginia Tech.
+During this incident at Virginia Tech, 32 people were killed and 17 people were injured.
 University shootings are not new to this country.
 Charles Whitman gunned down 16 students and injured 32 from atop a clock tower at the University of Texas on August 1, 1966.

 With the prevalence of college shootings over at least 5 decades the need arises for a specific active shooter training catering to the specific needs of college and university campuses.